Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Problem Formulation

 \begin{remark} Observe that \eqref{eqn:fp} can be straightforwardly utilized in cases when a network features a mix of three-phase, two-phase, and single-phase buses.
 In particular, in that case, the vectors $\bv$, $\bs^Y$, and $\bw$ collect their corresponding electrical quantities only for existing phases; the vector $\bs^\Delta$ collects the existing phase-to-phase injections; and the matrix $\bH$ contains rows that correspond to the existing phase-to-phase connections.
 For example, if a certain bus has only a single $ab$ connection, it will only contain a row with $(1, -1, 0)$ for that bus.
-In this case, $\bH$ is $N^\Delta \times N^{phases}$ matrix, where $N^\Delta$ is the total number of phase-to-phase connections, and $N^{phases}$ is the total number of phases in all the buses. \end{remark}
+To be more precise, $\bH$ is $N^\Delta \times N^{phases}$ matrix, where $N^\Delta$ is the total number of phase-to-phase connections, and $N^{phases}$ is the total number of phases in all the buses.
+In the cases where there is no phase-to-phase connection in the network, the fixed-point formulation \eqref{eqn:fp} still holds after removing the term that involves $\bH,\bs^\Delta$. \end{remark}

 \begin{remark} For exposition simplicity, the proposed method is outlined for the case of a constant-power load model.
 This is also motivated by recent optimization and control frameworks for distribution systems, where distributed energy resources as well as noncontrollable assets are (approximately) modeled as constant-PQ units~\cite{Low-Convex,swaroop2015linear,commelec1,opfPursuit,bolognani2015linear}.
-However, the results in this paper can be naturally extended to a more general ZIP load model using a technique similar to \cite{ZIP}. \end{remark}
+The extension of the results in the present paper to a more general ZIP load model is possible using the methodology of \cite{ZIP}; however, it is out of the scope of this paper. \end{remark}